Introducing Prom-migrator: A universal, open-source Prometheus data migration tool

 Any migration requires the following:

-- Minimum time from which the fetching of data is to be started.
+starttime from which the data migration is to be carried out.

 We execute the migration with the following command after ensuring that Prometheus and Promscale are running on the URLs mentioned above.